 Second, you will automatically develop a strong connection with other parents who have also experienced the death of a child.

-This is a sad thing to have in common with someone, but the relationships you develop with these people will be a great support to you, and they will understand you in a way that others never will.
+This is a sad thing to have in common with someone, but the relationships you develop with these people will greatly support you, and they will understand you in a way that others never will.

 Reach out to these people and hold on tight to them.

-The support they are able to offer you is invaluable and you will need it.
+The support they can offer you is invaluable, and you will need it.

 Pain and Joy